iCodeSometime/asynchronize/readme.md

 require 'asynchronize'
 class Test
   include Asynchronize
-  # This can be called anywhere.
+  # Can be called before or after methods.
+I prefer it at the top of my class.
   asynchronize :my_test, :my_other_test
   def my_test
     return 'test'